jfchoii/saints2/index.md

 <!-- index.md in the home directory functions as the home page -->

 # Welcome to the saints wiki!
-1829
+1831

-Access this wiki at https://github.com/jfchoii/saints2/wiki
+Access site at https://jfchoii.github.io/saints2 ; Access this wiki at https://github.com/jfchoii/saints2/wiki

 This is currently being edited by @pangiokuhlii.